 Lots of commands are available by default.
 I would say about 50 are available.
-This reaches from normal web searches, map searches, translations, adding events to the calendar, emailing, calculating or digging.
+This reaches from searching the web and map related stuff to translations, adding events to a calendar, emailing, calculating or voting for articles.
 Lots of stuff to explore and it is pretty exciting that users can create their own commands.

-This requires some programming skills but I’m confident that we will see many user created commands that can be integrated into the own version of Ubiquity easily.
+This requires some programming skills but I'm confident that we will see many user created commands that can be integrated into versions of Ubiquity easily.

 There is so much possibility.
 What can I say.
 Go get it right now, it is a killer app.
 Thanks again Amos, your tip was wonderful.